deeztek/Hermes-Secure-Email-Gateway/updates/v260815/README.md

 **existing** install the setting is stored but not enforced until Postfix regenerates its configuration.
 See "What to do" below.

+### Add creates, Edit changes

+On both Aliases and Virtual Recipients, entering an address that already exists is now refused, with the error pointing at that row's Edit button.

+Previously you could re-enter an existing address to add members to it.
+That gave two ways to do one thing, and it produced an answer you could not act on: if everything you entered was already stored, the only honest report was that nothing had changed, which reads as a failure for what was arguably a no-op.

+Everything about an existing entry, including adding and removing destinations, happens in Edit, where the whole set is shown as chips and the save is a diff.

+### Virtual Recipients now takes one address at a time

+The Add form was a box you could paste many addresses into at once.
+It is now a single address, entered in a modal, matching the Aliases page.

+**This removes a capability.** Creating ten addresses is now ten submissions.

+The bulk form is what forced every outcome to be a per-row tally across four separate result banners, and what made it impossible to refuse an address that already existed rather than merely mention it in a list.
+Fan-out in the direction that matters, one address to many destinations, is unaffected and is what the chips are for.

+If a bulk path is wanted again it should be a real import with its own report, not a shared text box whose failure mode is a tally.

 ### Send-As moved from the alias to the mailbox

 Permission to send using an address is now granted per mailbox, under